A554551N/RPGNotebook/7thSeaLysa/Morta.md

 When we saw Morta last, she was bound for [[Caligari]] territory to advise the Prince of the House that she had failed.

+Morta appeared again in Ifri, still trying to claim the [[Stormbringer]] for Caligari.
+She and [[Saoirse]] fought, with Saoirse prevailing.
+Morta swore vengeance and disappeared once again.

 > [!info]- Tags
 > #7thSea #villain